 sufficient for you and your child on a reasonable basis.” al-Bukhaari (5364)

-he is rich or poor, because Allaah says (interpretation of the meaning):
+he is rich or poor, because Allaah says (interpretation of the meaning):“Let the rich man spend according to his means; and the

 man whose resources are restricted, let him spend according to what Allaah